mrkkrp/zip/README.md

 ### ZIP64

 When necessary, the `ZIP64` extension is automatically used.
-It's necessary when anything from this list takes place:
+It's necessary
+when:

-* Total size of archive is greater than 4 GB.
+* The total size of the archive is greater than 4 GB.
-* Size of a single compressed/uncompressed file in archive is greater than 4 GB.
+* The size of a single compressed/uncompressed file in the archive is greater than 4 GB.
-* There are more than 65535 entries in archive.
+* There are more than 65535 entries in the archive.

-The library is particularly suited for processing of large files.
-For example, I've been able to easily create 6.5 GB archive with reasonable speed and without significant memory consumption.
+The library is particularly well suited for processing large files.
+For example, I've been able to create 6.5 GB archive with reasonable speed and without significant memory consumption.

 ### Filenames

-The library has API that makes it impossible to create archive with non-portable or invalid file names in it.
+The library has an API that makes it impossible to create archive with non-portable or invalid file names in it.

-As of .ZIP specification 6.3.2, files with Unicode symbols in their names can be put into Zip archives.
+As of .ZIP specification 6.3.2, files with Unicode symbols in their names can be stored in Zip archives.
 The library supports mechanisms for this and uses them automatically when needed.
-Besides UTF-8, CP437 is also supported as it's required in the specification.
+Besides UTF-8, CP437 is also supported as per the specification.

 ### Meta-information about files

-The library allows to attach comments to entire archive or individual files, and also gives its user full control over extra fields that are written to file headers, so the user can store arbitrary information about file in the archive.
+The library allows us to attach comments to the entire archive or individual files, and also gives its user full control over extra fields that are written to file headers, so the user can store arbitrary information about files in the archive.

 ## Quick start

 The module `Codec.Archive.Zip` provides everything you may need to manipulate Zip archives.
-There are three things that should be clarified right away, to avoid confusion in the future.
+There are three things that should be clarified right away to avoid confusion.

 First, we use the `EntrySelector` type that can be obtained from relative `FilePath`s (paths to directories are not allowed).
 This method may seem awkward at first, but it will protect you from the problems with portability when your archive is unpacked on a different platform.

-The second thing, that is rather a consequence of the first, is that there is no way to add directories, or to be precise, *empty directories* to your archive.
-This approach is used in Git, and I find it quite sane.
+Second, there is no way to add directories, or to be precise, *empty directories* to your archive.
+This approach is used in Git and I find it sane.

-Finally, the third feature of the library is that it does not modify archive instantly, because doing so on every manipulation would often be inefficient.
-Instead we maintain a collection of pending actions that can be turned into an optimized procedure that efficiently modifies archive in one pass.
-Normally this should be of no concern to you, because all actions are performed automatically when you leave the realm of `ZipArchive` monad.
+Finally, the third feature of the library is that it does not modify the archive instantly, because doing so on every manipulation would often be inefficient.
+Instead, we maintain a collection of pending actions that can be turned into an optimized procedure that efficiently modifies the archive in one pass.
+Normally, this should be of no concern to you, because all actions are performed automatically when you leave the `ZipArchive` monad.
 If, however, you ever need to force an update, the `commit` function is your friend.
-There are even “undo” functions, by the way.

-Let's take a look at some examples that show how to accomplish most typical tasks with help of the library.
+Let's take a look at some examples that show how to accomplish most common tasks.

 To get full information about archive entries, use `getEntries`: